vibe-io/cdk-extensions/src/s3-buckets/README.md

 # AWS Logging Buckets
 These buckets are utilized as part of the logging strategy defined by **stacks/AwsLoggingStack**, but can be deployed individually.
-Storing these logs in S3 offers significant cost savings over CloudWatch.
-Additionally, Glue and Athena can be utilized for fast andefficient analysis of data stored in S3.
+When applicable, storing these logs in S3 offers significant cost savings over CloudWatch.
+Additionally, Glue and Athena can be utilized for fast and efficient analysis of data stored in S3.

+## Common Settings
 By default, for each service in the **AwsLoggingStack** a Glue crawler performs an ETL process to analyze and categorize the stored data and store the associated metadata in the AWS Glue Data Catalog.